-In this article we answer the question “what human foods can dogs eat?”.
+In this article we answer the question “what human foods can dog eat?”.
 But first we’re going to tackle a more controversial question.

-That question is “should dogs eat human foods”?
+That question is “should a dog eat human foods”?
 Because while there are plenty of “human” foods that are not technically harmful to dogs, some experts don’t think dogs should be eating them at all.